BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-4/Practice-Quiz-2.md

 ## Question 2

-Which term is best described by the statement, “entails the ability to add behavior to a component without changing other components?”
-1 / 1 point
+Which term is best described by the statement, “entails the ability to add behavior to a component without changing other components?

 - [ ] Independent
 - [ ] Encapsulation